 Canada is home to a great rodeo scene with competitions across the country.
 Most of it happens in the west.

 It’s a good place for you to get out your hats and boots and try to fit in.
 That’s where you meet the Cowboys.
 Most of these tough guys come from generations of rodeos and ranching families; it must be in the blood.
 The pretty cowgirls you will get to see in the barrel racing events.

 Cowboys have long been a symbol of the Wild West.
-At rodeos, you will see the tough breed in cowboy boots, wrangler jeans, and Stetson hats and you will feel like being part of a Western film.
+At rodeos, you will see the tough breed in cowboy boots, Wrangler jeans, and Stetson hats and you will feel like being part of a Western film.
 But no, this is real!

 The famous Calgary Stamped or a Small Town Rodeo

 Overseas visitors often try to fit the Calgary Stampede into their travel schedule.
-The event attracts visitors from all over the world and it’s one of Canada’s largest festival; its history is going back a long way.
+The event attracts visitors from all over the world and it’s one of Canada’s largest festivals; its history is going back a long way.

-Small town rodeos are the ones I like to attend.
+Small-town rodeos are the ones I like to attend.
 They have maintained the hometown feel and you will find mostly locals in the crowd.

-The talent of cowboys at small town rodeos is high and international, so you don’t miss out on quality.
+The talent of cowboys at small-town rodeos is high and international, so you don’t miss out on quality.

 Stampede vs. Rodeo

 Sometimes you see a Rodeo advertised, another time it’s a Stampede.
 What is the difference between rodeos and stampedes you may ask if you are new to the scene?